 - Changes on your chest X-ray.
 This may show your heart is large or that there is fluid in your lungs.

-- An ultrasound scan of the heart.
-This is called an echocardiogram.
+- An ultrasound scan of the heart (echocardiogram, or 'echo').
 This is a painless test which can measure the thickness of your heart muscle.

 Once the diagnosis is confirmed, other tests may be needed to assess the severity of your condition.
 A Doppler ultrasound scan also looks at blood flow through the heart chambers.
 This shows how well the heart ventricles are filling and contracting.
 A Doppler ultrasound scan can also show if there is any turbulent blood flow within the ventricles.